Total allowable catch

-The commercial shellfish fishery selectively harvests four key species by hand, either by diving from small vessels or wading.
-The harvest locations are restricted to areas that were historically identified through an extensive research and Permitting process, as being best able to support a fishery.
+The commercial shellfish fishery selectively harvests three key species by hand, either by diving from small vessels or wading.
+The harvest locations are restricted to areas that were historically identified through an extensive research and permitting process, as being best able to support a fishery.

 Managing the fishery